Oslo Airport, Gardermoen: Opening and growth

 The first new airline to start scheduled flights was Color Air operating Boeing 737-300 jets.
 The low-cost airline took advantage of the increased capacity that Gardermoen created to start competing with SAS and Braathens on the routes to Bergen, Trondheim and Ålesund.
 This lasted until October 1999, when Color Air filed for bankruptcy.
-During this time, all three airlines lost large amounts of money, mainly due to low cabin loads.
-To win the business market, all three wanted to have the most possible departures per day to other cities.
+During this time, all three airlines lost large amounts of money, mainly due to low passenger counts.
+To win the business market, all three wanted to have the most possible departures per day to other cities, which proved to be a financially poor decision, instead of waiting more days in between flights to increase passenger counts per flight.

 Gardermoen has had considerable problems with fog and freezing rain, and has several times had a complete close-down.
 This was also a problem at Fornebu, and reported to be at Hurum as well.
 On average, there is super cooled rain three times per month during the winter.
 The use of deicing fluids is restricted since the area underneath the airport contains the Tandrum Delta, one of the country's largest uncontained quaternary aquifers (underground water systems).
 On 14 December 1998, a combination of freezing fog and supercooled rain caused glaze at Gardermoen.
 At least twenty aircraft engines were damaged by ice during take-off, and five aircraft needed to make precautionary landings with only one working engine.
 On 18 January 2006, an Infratek deicing system was set up, that uses infrared heat in large hangar tents.
 It was hoped that it could reduce chemical deicers by 90%, but the technique has proved unsuccessful.

 In 1999, Northwest Airlines briefly operated a flight between Oslo and Minneapolis/St. Paul, MN, United States, for several months, before the flight was cancelled due to poor load factors.
 Northwest had previously served the airport in 1987 with nonstop flights operated with McDonnell Douglas DC-10-40 wide body jetliners several days a week to New York - JFK with continuing direct service to Memphis International Airport (MEM) and Minneapolis–Saint Paul International Airport (MSP).
-In October 2001, the only remaining intercontinental flight, to Newark Airport (EWR), with Scandinavian Airlines (SAS) operated Boeing 767–300 aircraft, was discontinued, due to a slump in air travel following the 9/11.
+In October 2001, the only remaining intercontinental flight, to Newark Airport (EWR), with Scandinavian Airlines (SAS) operated Boeing 767–300 aircraft, was discontinued, due to a slump in air travel following the 9/11 attacks.
 In 2004, Scandinavian Airlines and Continental Airlines (now United Airlines) resumed service on this route using Airbus A330 and Boeing 757-200 respectively.
 United Airlines suspended winter service on the route in 2015, then discontinued the service completely in 2017.
 Scandinavian Airlines also started a direct service from Oslo to Miami in 2016.

 Also in 1999, Pakistan International Airlines (PIA) became the first Asian airline to touchdown in Oslo, commencing its first flights to the city to and from Karachi, Lahore and Islamabad.
 The return flights had a stopover at Copenhagen Airport before continuing onward to Pakistan.